 Typically truthful examinees are cooperative and follow instructions whereas deceptive examinees will attempt to engage in certain behaviours in an effort to distort the tracings.
 When such behaviours are identified three verbal warnings are given.
 If this behaviour continues the test is stopped and a Purposeful Non Cooperation (PNC) result is returned.

 Every case is different.
 Some polygraph tests are straight forward whilst others are more complex and time consuming.
-Simply call us direct and we will provide you with the best value and lowest prices available.

 Each test includes: